 - LMA: OFW sea-based (seafarers)

-Video: Guide to OneHealthPass Registration for Travel to the Philippines
+Video: Guide to OneHealthPass QR Code for Travel to the Philippines

 Here is a short instructional guide on how you can properly fill out the Registration and Health Declaration checklist via the One Health Pass.
 Take note of the asterisked (*) fields so you would be able to provide all the necessary and accurate information required by the system.
 Also, it’s important to distinguish if you are an OFW or a vacationing overseas Filipino because your hotel/quarantine facility will be determined and assigned by OWWA.